Hidden-Gem-Music/Hidden-Gem-Music/hidden-gem-music-app/Documentation/interaction-loading-and-overlay-rules.md

 - loading text should remain visually stable enough that sections do not jump excessively
 - shared loading text helpers should be reused instead of rebuilding one-off animated loading strings in many screens
+- shared/app-level loading copy should stay neutral as `Loading...` unless a feature-specific message is intentionally required
+- Hidden Gems should not use a separate app-wide `Loading hidden gems...` message when the screen already has section-level loading treatment

 ## Discovery scroll and sidebar rules